 History of TDF's Young Rider International Dream Program

-In 2000, Michael Poulin, Olympian and National Board Member of The Dressage Foundation proposed a new program idea to take four top young American dressage riders to Europe for a two-week introduction to European dressage trainers, riders, facilities, and events.
-The Dressage Foundation administers and funds this program.
+In 2000, Olympian Michael Poulin proposed a new program idea to take four top young American dressage riders to Europe for an introduction to European dressage trainers, riders, facilities, and events.

-This program is not for every young rider.
-Those selected must be at a highly advanced level of experience and commitment with their riding.
-For those who are, this introductory excursion into European dressage means everything, and the riders come home more seriously committed than ever, knowing what they now need to work on to advance and excel in the sport.
+This program was not for every Young Rider.
+Those selected were at a highly advanced level of experience and commitment to their riding.
+For those who were, this introductory excursion into European dressage meant everything, and the riders came home more seriously committed than ever, knowing what they needed to work on to advance and excel in the sport.